clojurists-together/clojuriststogether.org/content/news/2020/march-2020-monthly-update.md

 variable in Reagent for the default options, and allow users to change that.
 Another problem is that several of the caches Reagent uses, need to take the options into account.
-I'm already testing solution where options are used to build a object ("Compiler instance"), and this object can hold the caches.
+I'm already testing solution where options are used to build an object ("Compiler instance"), and this object can hold the caches.

 These changes are also related to the second objective of Clojurist Together grant:
 "Configurable (Reagent-)hiccup compiler" and the first target is to use